How to Start a Real Estate Transaction Coordinator Business

 If you’re considering starting your own transaction coordinator business, it’s likely you already have experience in this area.

-But you must consider if committing solely to this role is the best option for you, especially if you’re a licensed real estate agent.
+But you must consider if committing solely to this role is your best option, especially if you’re a licensed real estate agent.

 • Attention to detail.